tiho2/micronaut-bv-demo/README.md

 -e POSTGRES_DB=micronaut postgres:11.5-alpine
 ```
 - by default, h2 datasource is used, to use postgres datasource
-export following environment variables to terminal (or put to your IDE running configuration (Intellij IDEA)) in which application or test is run
+export following environment variables to terminal (or put to your IDE running configuration (Intellij IDEA)) and start application or test
 ```shell script
 export JDBC_URL=jdbc:postgresql://localhost:5432/micronaut
 export JDBC_USER=dbuser